Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Back to top

-A “habitual traffic offender” is defined under Florida Statutes § 322.264 as a person whose Department of Highway Safety and Motor Vehicles records show an accumulation of three or more of the following convictions for separate offenses within a 5-year timeframe:
+Florida Statutes Section 322.264 defines a habitual traffic offender (HTO) as a person whose Department of Highway Safety and Motor Vehicles record shows an accumulation of three or more convictions for separate offenses within a 5-year timeframe, including:

-• Failing to stop and render aid in the event of a motor vehicle crash
+• Failing to stop and render aid in the event of a motor vehicle crash; or

-Habitual traffic offender status also can result from 15 convictions for moving traffic violations within five years under the Florida point system.
+The habitual traffic offender status also can result from 15 moving traffic violation convictions within five years under the Florida point system.

 Florida’s Point System

-Fifteen or more of these violations within five years will result in being classified as a habitual traffic offender.
-The point values for the most common traffic offenses are:
+Fifteen or more of these violations within five years will result in being classified as an HTO.
+FLMHSV lists the following point values for some of the most common traffic offenses:

 • Accident caused by another moving traffic violation – 4 points